Y and H transforms

 These transforms are closely related to the Hankel transform, as both involve Bessel functions.

 In problems of mathematical physics and applied mathematics, the Hankel, Y, H transforms all may appear in problems having axial symmetry.

 Hankel transforms are however much more commonly seen due to their connection with the 2-dimensional Fourier transform.
-The Y, H transforms appear in situations with singular behaviour on the axis of symmetry (Rooney).
+The Y, H transforms appear in situations with singular behaviour on the axis of symmetry.